gauravshah-07/HPE_CPP/Week6/README.md

 # Steps to use Config_Manager

-## Prepare the YAML Configuration: Generate a YAML file from either a Prometheus metrics file or a telemetry JSON file using the CLI:
+## Prepare the YAML Configuration: Generate a YAML file from either a Prometheus metrics file or a telemetry JSON file using the CLI

 ## From Prometheus format:
 ```bash